jasonsiders/apex-database-layer/docs/SOQL.md

 Each `MockSoql` object can be injected with static query results, logic that determines the query results, or an Exception.
 When the query runs, those results will be returned instead of what is actually in the Salesforce database.

-For this reason, it's best practice to store each Soql object in a `@TestVisible` class variable (member or static), that can be easily accessed by your test code if needed.
+For this reason, it's best practice to store each Soql object in a `@TestVisible` class variable, that can be easily accessed by your test code if needed.

 #### Inject Static Results with the `setMock` Method